PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 resp = ["accounts"]
 ```
 ### DAPP authorization :
-First time the DAPP is performing a request to the current account of the Wallet (all requests, except `wallet_getPermission`), the UI is requesting a validation to connect the current Wallet account (of the current Wallet network) to this DAPP.
+First time the DAPP is performing a request to the current account of the Wallet (all requests, except `wallet_getPermission`), the UI is requesting a validation to connect the current Wallet account to this DAPP.
 ![](../Images/ConnectDAPP.png)
 Then the DAPP request is processed.